samsze0/yazi.nvim/README.md

 ## TODO

 - Provide option to warn user if a keymap of a popup is being overridden
-- Focus back to prev win after closing popup
 - Yazi event unsubscription
+- Refine helper popup
+- Power instance

 ## License